hackerschoice/iran-ssh-proxy/README.md

 ---

 This docker image runs on an EXIT server outside of Iran.
 The container connects (by SSH) to a VPS inside of Iran and forwards ports back to the EXIT server (ssh -R).
 No data is stored inside of Iran.
-The user can then connect to the VPS inside of Iran and the connection is forwarded (via ssh-reverse) to the EXIT server where the data is stored:
+The EXIT server runs socks/shadowsocks/nginx inside the docker container.
+The user connects to the VPS inside of Iran and the connection is forwarded (via ssh-reverse) to the EXIT server where the data is stored.

-1. Download PuTTY and Instructions from the VPS inside of Iran.
+The user can:
-1. Use SSH (`ssh -D1080` or PuTTY) to set up a hidden socks channel to the VPS inside of Iran.
+1. Download PuTTY and Instructions via the VPS inside of Iran.
-1. SOCKS5-Tunnel all traffic via the VPS inside of Iran and then via the EXIT server outside of Iran.
+1. Use SSH (`ssh -D1080` or PuTTY) to set up a hidden socks channel to Freedom with the VPS inside of Iran being the entry.
 1. Use ShadowSocks

 Risk to VPS Admin and User (in Iran):